Simple, beautiful baking soda dough decorations.

 Even better – You probably already have the ingredients in your pantry:

 - 2 cups baking soda (running low?
-Top up on our cost-effective organic bicarb)
+Top up on our cost-effective natural bicarb)

 - 1 cup cornflour